Written by Audrey Swanson. Reviewed by cleaning expert Sean Busch.

 Leather Honey Leather Cleaner: This leather cleaning concentrate makes sure you’re getting the biggest bang for your buck, and using it has never been simpler.
 You just mix 2 tablespoons of leather cleaner with 8 ounces of water, making it so one 4-ounce bottle will last for two 16-ounce bottles.

 When you’re just not feeling a trip to the grocery store, or you’re wanting to keep your leather cleaning completely in-house, there are some simple ways to clean your coated leather with products you have at home.
 Especially with leather, we always recommend spot-testing first.

 Sometimes your leather furniture just needs a good, overall spruce up with a cleaner that you can use all over.
 The key to cleaning leather is to coat every spot evenly before buffing it out, so don’t be shy!

 Over time, leather can look dull or scratched up -- especially on pieces like couches that are used consistently.
-With these easy and natural home remedies for conditioning and restoring your leather, everything will be smooth and supple again in no time.
+With these easy tips for conditioning and restoring your leather, everything will be smooth and supple again in no time.

 Zaino Z10 Leather Conditioner works wonders.
 It will penetrate your leather furniture, leaving it supple and restoring its natural luster.
 It should keep your leather smelling like new, and it's also designed to provide protection from the sun.
 After spot testing on your leather, the process is simple: apply a small amount Zaino Z10 to a clean, dry microfiber cloth, rub in a circular motion, and then let it dry thoroughly.
 No need to buff it out afterwards.
 Apply it every 90 days to keep your leather looking fresh and to improve the longevity of your valuable furniture.